Xi Jinping's cult of personality: Characteristics

-Since Xi assumed power in 2012, books, cartoons, pop songs and dance routines have honoured his dictatorship.
+Since Xi assumed power in 2012, books, cartoons, pop songs and dance routines have honored his dictatorship.
 In 2017, the local government of Jiangxi province told Christians to replace their pictures of Jesus with Xi Jinping.

-Writing in the Sydney Morning Herald, Philip Wen notes that “perhaps the most stunning characteristic shared with Mao has been a growing personality cult around Xi fanned by the central propaganda department, which has produced some jarring results: newspaper front-pages dominated by Xi's every move, saccharine music videos professing love and loyalty to the leader.”
-In May 2016, just prior to the 50th anniversary celebration of Mao's Cultural Revolution, a “Mao-themed revival show” at the Great Hall of the People featuring revolutionary “red songs” was designed to generate nostalgia for the Mao era, with “giant images of Mao and Xi projected on stage.”
+Writing in the Sydney Morning Herald, Philip Wen notes that "perhaps the most stunning characteristic shared with Mao has been a growing personality cult around Xi fanned by the central propaganda department, which has produced some jarring results: newspaper front-pages dominated by Xi's every move, saccharine music videos professing love and loyalty to the leader."
+In May 2016, just prior to the 50th anniversary celebration of Mao's Cultural Revolution, a "Mao-themed revival show" at the Great Hall of the People featuring revolutionary "red songs" was designed to generate nostalgia for the Mao era, with "giant images of Mao and Xi projected on stage."

 In March 2017, Xi claimed that he carried bags of 110 kilograms of wheat over 3 miles of mountain road without changing shoulder, a feat deemed extraordinary and broadcast by China Central Television during what was described as an image-crafting campaign.

-When he was re-elected in 2017, Xi dominated the front page of the People's Daily (Note: The paper is an official newspaper of the Central Committee of the Chinese Communist Party.) compared to previous editions, which emphasized a “collective leadership” model.
+When he was re-elected in 2017, Xi dominated the front page of the People's Daily (Note: The paper is an official newspaper of the Central Committee of the Chinese Communist Party.) compared to previous editions, which emphasized a "collective leadership" model.

 The political ideology bearing his name, Xi Jinping Thought, was enshrined into the CCP's constitution in the 19th National Congress in October 2017 and into the state constitution in 2018.
 China Central Television (CCTV) also showed members of the National People's Congress "crying in happiness" because of Xi Jinping's re-election as president in 2018.

 Since October 2017, many universities across China have placed Xi Jinping Thought at the core of their curricula, the first time since Mao Zedong that a Chinese leader has been accorded similar academic stature.
 Fudan University revised their charter to remove "academic independence and freedom of thought" and include a "pledge to follow the Communist party's leadership", leading to protests among the students.
-It also said that Fudan University had to “equip its teachers and employees” with Xi Jinping Thought, leading to concerns about the diminishing academic freedom of Fudan.
+It also said that Fudan University had to "equip its teachers and employees" with Xi Jinping Thought, leading to concerns about the diminishing academic freedom of Fudan.